anubhavtrivedi18/owner/README.md

 # owner
-this is my firstmy name is anubhav trivedi
+this is my firstmy name is anubhav trivedi(prince)